IdelCoder/admm-speed-test/README.md

 PSL Library
 -----------
-The algorithms for this experiment is implemented in the PSL library, [version 1.2](https://github.com/linqs/psl/tree/1.2).
+The algorithms for this experiment are implemented in the PSL library, [version 1.2](https://github.com/linqs/psl/tree/1.2).
 It will be downloaded by Maven automatically.